pgxman/pgxman/README.md

 * `buildkit.yaml` is a configuration file that outlines how your extension should be built.
 * `build` is a script that, when run, builds the extension.

+The spec of a buildkit is avaialbe [here](spec/buildkit.md).
-Refer to the example provided in the [examples/pgvector](examples/pgvector) directory of this repository, and adjust your build and buildkit.yaml files accordingly.
+You can take inspiration from the example found in [examples/pgvector](examples/pgvector) and adjust your `build` and `buildkit.yaml` files to fit your needs.

 Once these files are set up, you're ready to build the extension: